blankly-finance/blankly-docs/content/en/metrics/metrics.md

 | -------------------- | -------- | ----- |
 | The Maximum Drawdown | -0.25    | Float |

-Max drawdown attempts to seek out the largest peak to trough across returns.
-It helps you determine how big of a swing you're expected to have while trading with your model and is used in calculations including the Calmar Ratio.
+Max drawdown finds the largest peak to trough across returns.
+It helps you determine how big of a swing you're expected to have while trading with your model and is used in calculations like the Calmar Ratio.
 We take your returns, and determine the largest peak to trough and return it to you.
 $$
 Max \ Drawdown = \frac{Trough \ Value - Peak \ Value} {Peak \ Value}
 $$